 - Take any help offered.
 If you’re hosting, and others want to help, LET THEM HELP.
 It’s okay if you don’t have total control.
 If Aunt Betty’s pie is a runny mess, no big deal.
 Remember, although I’m a bit of a food freak, it’s okay if everything doesn’t taste exactly as you planned or if every dish doesn’t turn out to look like it could be photographed for the next issue of Martha Stewart Living.
 This holiday is about family and friends and blessings.
 I’ve found the best way to end up with the tastiest dishes at your feast is to let guests bring what they love to cook.
 Every year my sister in law Sheri makes Southern specialties, because her husband is from the South, and she learned how to make broccoli casserole and cornbread dressing and Southern specialty pies while they lived in Alabama.
 Those are always her assignments.
 She makes them better than anyone else.
 Period.

 Now that those two important items are out of the way, I’m going to point you toward our favorite Thanksgiving recipes on A Bountiful Kitchen!
 All of the recipes are delicious and simple for first time cooks or hosts to use on Thanksgiving.
-I’m an every year Thanksgiving cook and have been for about 30+ years.
+I’m an every year Thanksgiving cook and have been for 35+ years.
 I use each of these tried and true recipes.
 After I list the recipe, I’ll break down the timing as for when to cook what, so it all ends up on the table hot, at the same time.
 Also included are updated items (2017) on this post, Thanksgiving dishes that are on our family dinner table every year, without fail.
 The original post included beginner recipes, which I stand by if you are truly a beginner and want homemade and simple!